sulphatet/blogtest/README.md

 ### Introducing: f-Strings (Formatted String Literals)

-This is the problem f-strings were designed to solve.
+To solve this problem, f-strings were introduced in Python 3.6.
 They provide a clean, concise, and efficient way to embed Python expressions directly inside a string.

 Let's rewrite our example using an f-string: